Key Takeaways

 Overall, there is only one guideline that is a must: Have only one H1 per landing page.

 H1 – Your overall/primary headline that you only use once.
+This is typically your page title and should include your main keyword.

 Beginner tip: Use your primary keyword in about 70% of your headlines.
+Make your headings descriptive enough that someone could skim just the headings and understand what your content covers.

 Describe your images with alt tags

-Alt tags are small tags in the code where you have the option to describe what’s in an image.
-It creates context and helps Google understand what’s in an image to assess how relevant the image is to the context of your written content.
+It creates context and helps Google understand an image to assess how relevant it is to your written content.
 In other words: image SEO.

 The most common way to add alt tags to images is via your CMS’s media library, so you don’t have to mess with the code here either.